rust-lang/cargo/src/doc/src/reference/workspaces.md

 #### Package selection

-In a workspace, package-related cargo commands like [`cargo build`] can use the `-p` / `--package` or `--workspace` command-line flags to determine which packages to operate on.
+In a workspace, package-related Cargo commands like [`cargo build`] can use the `-p` / `--package` or `--workspace` command-line flags to determine which packages to operate on.
 If neither of those flags are specified, Cargo will use the package in the current working directory.
 If the current directory is